Cambscuisine Community Fund

 Read our latest fund report here.

-Cambscuisine is thrilled to report that we have hit the £200,000 mark for our Cambscuisine Community Fund.
-This coincides with our 5 year anniversary of working with the Cambridgeshire Community Foundation.
+Cambscuisine is thrilled to report that we have hit the £259,000 mark for our Cambscuisine Community Fund.

 From Julia at The Cambridgeshire Community Foundation, (the trust that looks after our fund) "The Cambscuisine Community Fund demonstrates the profound impact a locally rooted business can have on its community.
 From giving hundreds of people 'a second chance' to supporting environmental initiatives, their community impact has grown alongside their business.
 We're proud to manage this fund and we look forward to our continued collaboration to make Cambridge stronger, healthier and more inclusive."
 If you wish to know more about the foundation or apply via them for a grant from us then please visit here.

-Please click here to see a video explaining what we are doing and why!
+Please see the video below explaining what we are doing and why!
 Video is a little out of date…we no longer have Smokeworks or St.John’s Chop House but the sentiment is the same!

 Apply for our fund here at The Cambridgeshire Community Foundation.